 Biggest Morning Tea

 eftpos staff bake up a storm for Australia’s Biggest Morning Tea each year, raising money for Cancer Council Australia.

 For the past few years, eftpos has entered a team in the Oxfam Trailwalker, raising funds for people living in poverty.
 Oxfam Trailwalker is one of the most inspiring team challenges in the world.
 The team journeys through 100km of bush trail within 48 hours.

 Walk to Work Day

-In 2014, eftpos participated in Walk to Work Day, joining the Federal Minister for Health Peter Dutton and the Federal Minister for Communications Malcolm Turnbull to walk across the Harbour Bridge.
+In 2014, eftpos participated in Walk to Work Day, joining the then Federal Minister for Health Peter Dutton and the then Federal Minister for Communications Malcolm Turnbull to walk across the Harbour Bridge.
 The event encourages people to improve their health and well-being and raises funds for Diabetes Australia.

 In 2012, eftpos ran an online poll that showed very strong voting for charities that supported people with disabilities.
 One of the charities that eftpos donated to that year was Youngcare that was set up in 2005 to help young people get out of aged care and nursing homes.